jagrvargen/holbertonschool-higher_level_programming/0x0E-SQL_more_queries/README.md

 8. 8-cities_of_california_subquery.sql - Lists all the cities of California that can be found in the database hbtn_0d_usa.
 The states table contains only one record where name = California.
 Sorted in ascending order by cities.id.

 9. 9-cities_by_state_join.sql - Lists all cities contained in the database hbtn_0d_usa.
 Displays: cities.id - cities.name - states.name.
 Sorted in ascending order by cities.id

+10. 10-genre_id_by_show.sql - Import the database dump from hbtn_0d_tvshows.
+Lists all shows contained in hbtn_0d_tvshows that have at least one genre linked.